 Clonephishing emails must rely on existing brand ethos to be successful.
 Because phishers are not constructing text (or rather, they shouldn't be for a true clonephish,) the attacks usually rely on an existing business relationship to be successful.
 For example, this eBay clonephish's ethos is constructed through eBay's wording in the communication itself, as well as following the layout of emails from eBay during that period:

-"I don't understand why you are not answering back.I have made the payment and you said you will provide a tracking number after the payment is done.If you don't replay I am assuring you I will report you at eBay.I am sorry for that but you gave me no choice.Waiting for your answer asap.
-Thank you!"The immediate, gut reaction with this language wants to make the recipient panic - how could they have missed all of these emails from Bluebellvue?
-Surely if the recipient were selling something, they wouldn't have intended to make someone panic.
-This language also instills fear of retaliation, since the angry customer is threatening to report the recipient to eBay, having implications both as a seller and a buyer on the eBay platform.
+The immediate gut reaction intended is to make the recipient panic - how could they have missed all of these emails from Bluebellvue?
+Indeed if the recipient were selling something, they wouldn't have intended to make someone panic.
+This language also instills fear of retaliation since the angry customer threatens to report the recipient to eBay, having implications both as a seller and a buyer on the eBay platform.
 What potentially damages the ethos of this emotionally-charged message is the text below, which states, "this message was sent while the listing was active. bluebellvue is a potential buyer."
 If this was true, then why would Bluebellvue have stated they paid?

 It's also created an even bigger spectre of Russian Hackers than before.
-In a sense, the release of these emails started a progression of blaming Russian Hackers on everything that feels reminiscent of McCarthyism.
+In a sense, the release of these emails started a progression of blaming Russian Hackers for everything that feels reminiscent of McCarthyism.
 While there was a concentrated effort on US politicians and defense agencies, knowing that they had targets in 116 countries leads me to believe it was not a matter of focused aggression.
 It was a success in a long list of targets they were after, some of which included the Pope's Kyiv representative, the punk band Pussy Riot, and numerous Russian journalists and oppositionists.
-While the breach did have Russian actors, calling Fancy Bear (the group believed to be responsible for the leak) an official arm of Russian Intelligence meant to bring down the United States is founded upon propaganda, a desire for scapegoats, and ultimately a distraction in the midst of all the controversy generated from the breaches themselves.
+While the breach did have Russian actors, calling Fancy Bear (the group believed to be responsible for the leak) an official arm of Russian Intelligence meant to bring down the United States is founded upon propaganda, a desire for scapegoats, and ultimately a distraction amid all the controversy generated from the breaches themselves.

 We can see the clonephish was successful against Podesta for a few reasons.
 The email succeeded technically because Gmail's spam filter did not detect the bit.ly link.
-Even though it was a direct copy of one of their emails with a malicious link, the spam filter had no way of telling and let the email go through uninterrupted.
+Even though it was a direct copy of one of their emails with a malicious link, the spam filter had no way of telling and letting the email go through uninterrupted.
 Ultimately, this phishing email was successful inherently due to human error.
 Charles Delavan, the Hillary For America help desk tech contacted regarding the phishing email, responded to the initial inquiry with, "This is a legitimate email.
 John needs to change his password immediately, and ensure that two-factor authentication is turned on his account."

 Delavan then provides a link to change the password as well.
 But the compromise that follows indicates that Podesta did not follow Delavan's advice and instead clicked on the link in the phishing email.
-It's at this point where the idea of the email being a simulacrum comes into play.
+At this point, the idea of the email being a simulacrum comes into play.
 Unsurprisingly, Podesta clicked on the link, even though Delavan provided him with a link to change the password.
 Since their tech support member stated that the email was legitimate, there was no reason for Podesta to believe that the link contained in the phishing email was dangerous.
 Comparing the Podesta phishing email to a legitimate email I received on one of my accounts after I tried to sign in while away from home, we see that it has nearly every marker of a legitimate Gmail email, from language to colors and styling:

 Because the email had become a simulacrum to Delavan, there was no indication that it shouldn't have been treated as a phishing attempt.
 I would venture to say that this is how many of these clonephishing emails operate, especially emails that remain as close to the source material as possible.
 The trouble with attempting to teach people about these types of phishing emails then is not one where we can point out typical markers such as poor grammar or an improper email header.
-Indeed, those things did exist in the Podesta phishing email, but the variations were so small that it is incredibly easy to look over.
+Indeed, those things did exist in the Podesta phishing email, but the variations were so minor that it is incredibly easy to look over.
 The focus on educating about clonephishing then relies on challenging the default setting when reviewing emails in general and perhaps adopting a sort of paranoia about every message you get.
-While it may sound extreme, we are a bit too trusting in giving our information out as willingly as we do.
+While it may sound extreme, we are a bit too trusting in giving out our information as willingly as we do.